AGMs

 6 questions lodged at 2023 PEXA AGM

-Below is the text of the 6 written questions lodged at the 2023 PEXA hybrid AGM held in Melbourne on November 23.
+Below is the text of the 6 written questions lodged at the 2023 PEXA hybrid AGM held in Melbourne on November 23, along with a summary of the answers and some video grabs.
+The only material protest vote at the 68 minute meeting was 15.6% against the rem report.

 Q1.
 The 2021 PEXA float has been a disaster for the retail investors who paid $17.13 a share as Morgan Stanley Infrastructure Partners pocketed most of the $1.174 billion taken from public investors.
 With the stock down at $11.90, public investors have dropped $358 million or 30% of their money.
 The AFR reported that Morgan Stanley Infrastructure Partners doubled its money in two and half years before dumping its 40% stake on public investors.
 As the longest serving non-executive director and CBA's representative director, could Paul Rickard please comment on why CBA didn't also get out at $17.13 a share and if it thought $17.13 represented good value, why hasn't it been buying at much cheaper levels recently?